 Why we work with the African Library Project

 The need for libraries or reading rooms in Sierra Leone is great.
 One of the recommendations of the latest Government White Paper is that every school should have a library.
 Yet, from the latest school census report, only about 7 percent of schools have libraries and most children do not have access to public libraries.

-We appreciate the opportunity to become a partner of the African Library Project, as we feel that such a partnership will contribute to our common goal to develop a reading culture among students in Africa, and Sierra Leone in particular.
+We appreciate our partnership with the African Library Project, as we feel that it contributes to our common goal to develop a reading culture among students in Africa, and Sierra Leone in particular.

 How we work with the African Library Project